Skip to main content

 Things still missing

 The registry is hand-maintained.
 Every selector glnc decodes lives in src/decoders/registry.js as a literal entry with its 4-byte selector, function name, protocol label, and ABI input list.
 That covers ERC-20, WETH, Uniswap V2 and V3, the Universal Router, OZ Governor, GovernorBravo, OZ Timelock, Safe, and MultiSend.
 It does not cover everything else.
 When the decoder sees an unknown selector inside a MultiSend leaf, it emits unknown selector 0x… and moves on.
-The obvious next step is plugging in the 4byte directory as a fallback, and the obvious problem with that is that 4byte is full of selector collisions.
-A blind lookup will tell you confidently that an unknown function is watch_tg_invmru_… because that signature happens to share four bytes with whatever the contract author actually wrote.
+4byte is the obvious fallback.
+The problem with 4byte is selector collisions: 0xa9059cbb resolves to both transfer(address,uint256) and many_msg_babbage(bytes1), and a blind lookup picks whichever the table happens to return first, not whichever is right.
+Plugging in 4byte without a confidence layer makes the decoder lie loudly instead of fail honestly.

 Safe execTransaction signatures.
 The decoder recurses into the data field of Safe's execTransaction and deliberately skips the trailing signatures bytes field; see shouldRecurseBytesField in src/decoders/index.js.
 The signatures field isn't calldata.
-It's a packed array of owner signatures encoded per the Safe contract's own conventions, and feeding it back into decodeNested would either fail loudly or, worse, succeed and produce nonsense if the first four bytes happen to collide with a real selector.
+It's a concatenation of 65-byte (r, s, v) blobs sorted by recovered signer address ascending.
+Feeding it to decodeNested would either fail loudly or, worse, succeed and produce nonsense if the first four bytes happened to collide with a real selector.
 Recognising signature bytes properly means parsing the Safe owner set, ordering by signing convention, and matching each signature to the recovered address.
-Useful, but a separate feature rather than a free side effect of the nesting walker.
+Useful, but a separate feature.

 Quantitative limits on heavy proposals.
-The 65 KB byte budget is large enough for everything I've fed it from mainnet, but a single Tally-style omnibus proposal with ten Comet markets each having a five-parameter setter batch will eventually brush the ceiling.
-The decoder degrades to +1 deeper call not expanded rather than erroring out, which is the right failure mode, but it does mean the human summary is incomplete on the heaviest payloads.
-Raising the cap is one line; the reason it's not already raised is the same reason it exists at all.
+The 65 KB byte budget is large enough for everything I've fed it from mainnet, but a single Tally-style omnibus proposal with ten markets each having a five-parameter setter batch will eventually brush the ceiling.
+The decoder degrades to +1 deeper call not expanded rather than erroring out, which is what I want it to do, but it does mean the human summary is incomplete on the heaviest payloads.
+Raising the cap is one line; the reason it isn't already raised is the same reason it exists at all.

 FAQ